-Datar, S. M., Rajan, M. V. & Beaubien, L. (2019), Horngren's cost accounting: A managerial emphasis (8th Can. ed.).
-North York, ON: Pearson Canada Inc.
+Datar, S. M., Rajan, M. V. & Beaubien, L. (2019).
+Horngren's cost accounting: A managerial emphasis (8th Can. ed.).
+North York, ON: Pearson Canada Inc. (ISBN: 9780134824680)

-This text will be used extensively and is the required text for BA2140.
+This text includes an access code card for MyLab Accounting.
+Both the text and MyLab Accounting will be used extensively.
 Students will require an appropriate calculator.
-The calculator function of a cell phone is not sufficient and students may use only approved calculators for examinations.
+The calculator function of a cell phone is not sufficient.
+Students may use only approved calculators for examinations.